SunKing2/Scramble-Word-Game-Java/README.md

 # Scramble-Word-Game-Java
-This is a multiplay word game like Boggle.
+This is a multiplayer word game like Boggle.

 Each player connects using telnet